The 4 front doors of the Norton-Fenton House

 The main doors with their ornate columns, side lights, and transoms soften the austerity and power of those columns, and bring the viewers' eyes back from the pediment to the ground.

 Then the business doors were added...
 And with them the visual dilemma - where to look? which doors are the important? the ones in the center, under the pediment? those with the columns?

 Today I look and wonder what solution I would come up with if I had been the designer; the Nortons and Fentons, my clients.

 I am very fond of this house.
-It is unique, not copied from someone else's idea of what a house should be.
+It is unique, it begins with the 100 yr old tradition of what a house should look like in 1830 and then creates something new.
 I am glad to see it useful 180 years after it was built, and especially glad that many different people get to enjoy it.